IN COMMON is hiring

 The IN COMMON collective is looking for a Ruby programmer to bring us from here to our first public stable release.
 This is an opportunity to create a job for an aspiring free software engineer, our first employee.
 We are not a start up but a network of non-profit organizations originally based in Belgium.

-Please apply until mid-September.
+Please apply now!
 We strongly encourage women to consider this position.

 WHAT IS IN COMMON?